Dhii/wp-containers/README.md

 }
 ```

-### Wraps WP
-The containers do not re-create the functionality to go around WordPress.
-Instead, they wrap native WordPress functionality,
-so you can be sure that everything is done in the same way, all the hooks, such as `option_*` or `pre_update_option_*`, still work.

 This solves the problem of inconsistent behaviour of native WordPress option-related funtions:

 * retrieved options returned `false` for both a `false` value and when not found, making them hard to distinguish;